Growth Gap vs. smoothness for diffeomorphisms of the interval: Sharpness: proofs of theorems 6 and 7

 Since $\Psi_{k}(x)$ is $C^{\infty}$ with second bounded derivative, it is not hard see that $|f'(x)-f'(y)| \leq C(f) \omega(|x-y|),$ for all $x,y \in [0,1].$ \\ Now, choose an arbitrary $\varepsilon >0,$ there exists $\varepsilon_k < \varepsilon.$ Pick any $m^{-1} < a(\varepsilon_k).$ Thus, we have

-Theorem 7 is proved. \end{proof} \textbf{Acknowledgements.} We would like to convey our gratitude to Mikhail Sodin for his guidance, many helpful discussions and for reading the preliminary version of this paper.
+for large $N$.
+Theorem 7 is proved. \end{proof} \textbf{Acknowledgments.} We would like to convey our gratitude to Mikhail Sodin for his guidance, many helpful discussions and for reading the preliminary version of this paper.
 We thank Leonid Polterovich for his remarks and advises.
+We thank the anonymous referee for useful remarks and simplification of the proof of Theorem 5 and Claim 4.